lorenzbr/lorenzbr.github.io/_pages/about.md

 Hello and welcome on my personal website!

 I am a Research Fellow at the Max Planck Institute for Innovation and Competition in Munich.
-My work at the MPI focuses on quantitative economic research in the field of telecommunication standards and standard-essential patents (SEPs).
+My work at the MPI focuses on quantitative economic research in the field of standard-setting and standard-essential patents (SEPs).
 A major aspect of my research lies on the prediction of SEPs and on the large-scale matching of patent documents and documents of technical standards applying semantics-based techniques.
 Moreover, I use multivariate statistics and quasi-experiments to answer policy and industry-relevant research questions.

 During my time at the Max Planck Institute and the University of Munich, I conducted a doctoral thesis and a Master of Business Research focusing on quantitative research methods, data mining and big data.
 I received a Master of Science in Economics and studied at universities in Heidelberg and Hong Kong.
 I conducted a master thesis in innovation research and worked as a research assistant at the Centre for European Economic Research in Mannheim where I implemented an estimator for generalized linear models using incomplete data.